andrewdavidmackenzie/flow/flowclib/Next.md

 Avoid having to generate use for all functions in code gen - producing warnings....

-use build.rs in std lib to build tables of runnables that compiler can use to find them by path. replaces usages of terminal.toml etc with those...
+use build.rs in std lib to build tables of runnables that compiler can use to find them by path. replaces usages of terminal.toml in samples with a stdlib version...

 Loading of functions from stdlib (at compile time) - by finding them by name on the load path and then requesting their definition?